Understanding the history of Puerto Rico provides a richer context for the people you’ll meet and places you’ll discover while exploring the Island.

 Built in 1634 to protect San Juan from land attacks, the San Cristóbal Fort is the largest Spanish fort in the Americas, covering some 27 acres of land.
 At the beginning of the experience, you can watch a short film explaining the fort's history and listen to an orientation offered by the staff every hour.
 Inside, you will find the main plaza used for troop formations and practices, a chapel, troop quarters, tunnels used by soldiers, artillery, and more.
 The observation post located on the third level gives you a beautiful ocean and city view.

-Interior del Cuartel de Ballajá.
+Interior of Cuartel de Ballajá.

 Cuartel de Ballajá